hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 the murder of his friend.
 But piqued by his experience, he went back to the records and found that the police commissioner at that time was śrī Kurmure, whom you might might vaguely remember as being big on Hindu terror.”
-Lootika: “Ha\!
+Lootika: “Ha!
 He was the guy who called the PPA a character-building organization, which will be the beacon of secularism in the nation.”